 - All timetabled coursework activities are compulsory parts of the course.

-- Students are expected to pro-actively re-schedule missed coursework activities.
+- Students are expected to pro-actively re-schedule missed timetabled coursework activities.
 The Teaching Office will approve requests and notify coursework leaders.
 Student experiencing issues with re-arranging a coursework activitiy should contact the Teaching Office.

 - Deadline extension for coursework submissions:

 - Extensions may not be possible, or only be possible for a limited period of time, close to the end of a term or the academic year due to the timing of examiners meeting.
 Further details are provided below.

 Acceptable reasons for seeking re-arrangement of timetabled coursework activities (not deadline extensions)